All work

 The Law of Continuity

-Our eyes track continues forms and look for breaks in them.
+Our eyes track continuous forms and look for breaks in them.

 Design by Sebastiano Guerriero from Dribbble

-In the above image, look at how the vertical line connects each stage of the setup process - from Content and Language through to Full Version.
+In the above image, look at how the vertical line connects each stage of the setup process.
 Our eyes naturally follow this path downwards, instantly understanding the sequence and our position within it.
-The subtle glow effect and color highlight on the current step creates an even stronger sense of progression.

 The Law of Continuity takeaways